YEACHIUAN

 5) Standard Installation Checklist

-3. Install hinge cup: seat the cup into the hole and fasten with screws.
+3. Mount the Cup: Place the cup into the hole and fasten with screws.

-5. Hang door & fine-adjust: use 3-way adjustment screws for in/out, up/down, left/right to align reveals and flushness.
+5. Hang & Adjust: Use 3-way adjustment (in-out / up-down / left-right) to align gaps and flushness.

 6) Material & Surface Finish

-Material Cold-rolled steel (standard) / SUS304 stainless steel (corrosion-resistant) Standard furniture: CRS; kitchen/bath/coastal/high-humidity: SUS304.
+Material Cold-rolled steel (general) / SUS304 stainless steel (corrosion resistance) General furniture: cold-rolled steel.
+High humidity/coastal/kitchen & bath: SUS304.

 7) FAQ